lumina-desktop/lumina-docs/lumina.rst

 * **Settings:** contains configuration shortcuts for the screensaver, desktop, and screen, as well as a shortcut to the operating system's control panel and for determining the version of
   Lumina.

-* **Unlock/Lock Desktop:** used to lock or unlock the desktop plugins.
-When unlocked, desktop plugins become "active" and can be moved, resized, or removed from the desktop.
-It is recommended to leave the desktop locked during normal operations.

-* **Snap Plugins to Grid:** this option only appears when the desktop is unlocked.
-Used to align and resize all the desktop plugins on an invisible 32x32 pixel grid, with special adjustments to align on the bottom and right screen edges if necessary, in order to provide a uniform appearance.

 * **Log Out:** opens the system log out window, with options to shutdown/restart the system (if the user has permission), log out of the desktop session, lock the system, cancel the log out window, or suspend the system.